 For extra Oreo joy, you can also add some Oreo cookies between the layers of sponge cake.
 Or how about adding chocolate chips into your cake batter!
 Yum!!

-I usually use plain all-purpose flour in this cake recipe, but alternatively, you can swap plain all-purpose flour for self-raising flour of the same quantity (340g for a standard-sized birthday cake) and swap the bicarbonate of soda and baking powder for only 3 tsp of baking powder.
+I usually use plain all-purpose flour in this cake recipe, but alternatively, you can swap plain all-purpose flour for self-raising flour of the same quantity (340g for a standard-sized birthday cake) and swap the bicarbonate of soda and baking powder for only 3 teaspoon of baking powder.

 When I make this chocolate Oreo drip cake as a three layer cake, I usually use three round 8 inch cake pans.
 However, if you only own two 8 inch cake pans, you can split your cake batter evenly between these two and cake for an extra 5-10mins.
 Cut each of your sponges in half to give you four layers to your celebration cake instead.
 You may need to increase the amount of buttercream frosting you use, or make sure to use it a bit more sparingly between the layers.